maojrs/msmrd/README.md

 This is the second version of the code written in c++ with python bindings and additional functionality.
 The first version (v1.0.0) was a much simpler implementation written in python, and it can be found [here](https://github.com/markovmodel/msmrd).
 The code is still in constant development, and there is no official release.

+Active development of the code is done in [this github repository](https://github.com/maojrs/msmrd)

 ## Installation
 ```
 git clone https://github.com/markovmodel/msmrd2.git